 5.3.3.2 Create Dynamic Policy Instance resource operation

-In order to instantiate a new dynamic policy, the Media Session Handler shall first create a resource for the Dynamic Policy Instance in the Media AF.
-The Media Session Handler shall use the HTTP POST message for this purpose.
+In order to instantiate a new dynamic policy, the Media Session Handler or Media AS (whichever is acting as Dynamic Policy invoker) shall first create a resource for the Dynamic Policy Instance in the Media AF.
+The Dynamic Policy invoker shall use the HTTP POST message for this purpose.
 The body of the HTTP POST message shall be a Dynamic Policy Instance resource representation that includes a Provisioning Session identifier, the resource identifier of the target Policy Template and a set of Service Data Flow descriptions identifying the application flow(s) to be policed.

 1. The provisioningSessionId property associates the Dynamic Policy Instance resource with a Provisioning Session.